carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

 The first operand is the vector value to be written to memory.
 The second operand is the base pointer for the store, it has the same underlying type as the value operand.
 The third operand is the alignment of the destination location.
+It must be a power of two constant integer value.
 The fourth operand, mask, is a vector of boolean values.
 The types of the mask and the value operand must have the same number of vector elements.

 Semantics: